 Commander also gives businesses the option to consolidate internet with office phone plans, offering four bundled deals.
 As for its electricity products, Commander is offering 20% off its market usage rates when customers pay bills on time.
 The convenience of bundling electricity, phone and internet services with one provider could be a major plus factor as a business operator.

 What’s cheaper: bundled energy and telco or standalone plans?

 Bundling electricity and internet or phone plans is a relatively new phenomenon in Australia, but our cousins across the ditch in New Zealand have been doing it for some time.
 However, there is currently only a select few providers in Australia to offer both electricity and internet or phone deals, and the incentives provided for bundling currently appear pretty underwhelming.

 - Bundling may seem like a convenient option, but consider whether you could be getting a cheaper deal elsewhere.
 Going down the bundling road could make you more complacent regarding your services and less likely to shop around.
 You’ll still need to!

-- While sourcing different companies for your internet and power needs may require more research and footwork on your behalf, you could save a bit of money every month by doing so.
+- While sourcing different companies for your internet, phone and power needs may require more research and footwork on your behalf, you could save a bit of money every month by doing so.

 Additionally, don’t just fall into the trap of assuming that a big discount and some money off for bundling automatically equates to the cheapest deal.
-Plans in both the internet and energy spaces change all the time, so it could pay to be on your toes.
-In any case, companies offering both energy and internet plans sounds pretty cool, but consider if they are the right option for you first.
+Plans in the phone, internet and energy spaces change all the time, so it could pay to be on your toes.
+In any case, companies offering both energy and telco plans sounds pretty cool, but consider if they are the right option for you.